Unincorporated association: Bona vacantia

 Before the Hanchett Stamford case, it was suggested that the assets of an association that dissolves in certain circumstances would be bona vacantia.
 However, this view rested only on obiter comments.

 In the case where the comments arose, the reason suggested was that at the time of dissolution, there were no remaining members, and therefore no one to own the assets.
 In Re Bucks it was shown that if there is only one member left then because there is no association, there is no question of membership.
-Therefore, in those circumstances, it would appear the property should go to the Crown.
+Therefore, in those circumstances, it might appear the property should go to the Crown.

 That conclusion, however, was contested by those who believed beneficial ownership by the last surviving member would be more appropriate.
 (It is possible there may still be cases where, as a result of the contractual obligations of the members, no member can claim the assets of the association upon dissolution and then also they will be bona vacantia.)

 In the Bucks case it was suggested that a term indicating some method of distribution would be implied as a matter of course; in particular, Walton J attempted to bring Cunnack v Edwards and West Sussex within the proposed model of implied terms, rather than by distinguishing them.
 This approach was not taken in Davis v Richards and Wallington where Scott J did not discuss implied terms directly when holding that the rights were now bona vacantia.
 This, Simon Gardner has noted, hints at a return to the 'eclectic', case by case, approach previously favoured by the courts.
 Instead, he says, judges should pursue a set of implied terms that differ according to the nature of the society (social club or pension fund, for example).

-Lewison J's ruling in Hanchett Stamford's case would appear to have decided this question for the time being: he held that the assets do not become bona vacantia as long as one member of the association remains, because the assets that were jointly owned become the sole survivor's absolutely.
-(Indeed, from his reasoning it seems likely that even if this one survivor dies, their heirs will inherit what was previously association property.)
+Lewison J's ruling in Hanchett Stamford's case would appear to have decided this question for the time being: he held that the assets do not become bona vacantia as long as one member of the association remains.
+This followed from his conclusion that the correct construction of the ownership was the “contract-holding” theory: as above, that the members own the association property “as joint tenants, subject to the [contractual] rules if the association”.
+When by death or otherwise only one member of the association remains, there is no longer any contractual restriction on her ownership, and she becomes absolutely entitled per the general law of joint tenancy.
+Indeed, from Lewis J’s reasoning it seems likely that even if this one survivor dies, their heirs will inherit what was previously association property.